 Dr. Thomas Morrison Lawton was born on the 8th of July, 1856 in Port Stanley (Elgin County).
-He was the 5th of 10 children born to James Lawton and the former Margery Sinclair.
-Dr. Lawton’s siblings included; Mary Ann, George, John, James, Angus, twins Mary and Isabella (Isabella died at the age of 21), Anna and another brother named John who appears on the 1881 census, but little else is known about him.
+He was the 5th of 9 children born to James Lawton and the former Margery Sinclair.
+Dr. Lawton’s siblings included; Mary Ann, George, John, James, Angus, twins Mary and Isabelle (Isabell died at the age of 21) and Anna.
 After the birth of their twin daughters, Mr and Mrs. Lawton moved their family to a farm in Howard Twp (Chatham-Kent), in 1866.
 The original home farm was located on Concession 5, Lot 4.
 In 1870, the Lawton family were farming on the 4th and 5th concessions (Howard Twp).
 According to the 1881 census, Dr. Lawton is recorded as living with his parents and attending school.

-In May of 1885, he took over the practice of Dr. John Stalker in McKay’s Corners.
+In May of 1885, he took over the medical practice of Dr. John Stalker in McKay’s Corners.
 (Dr. Stalker moved to Ridgetown and continued to practice medicine.)
 According to the 1928 Ontario Medical Register, Dr. Lawton joined the College of Physicians and Surgeons on the 20th of February, 1885.
 Dr. Lawton appears in the 1886 Business Directory, as well as the 1889, 1895, 1897 and 1900 Business Directory in Harwich Twp.
 (Chatham-Kent).

 Dr. Lawton married Jane Green on the 22nd of August, 1885 in Ridgetown, Ontario.
 Mrs. Lawton was born in England on the 13th of January, 1868.
 She was the eldest of 9 children born to Sir George Green and the former Jane Haywood.
 Mrs. Lawton had 7 sisters and 1 brother.